project-oak/silveroak/README.md

 $ make
 ```

-To remove all automatically generated files:
+To remove all automatically generated files (this may be needed after upgrading Coq, for example):
 ```console
 $ make cleanall
 ```